symfony/symfony-docs/frontend/encore/simple-example.rst

         return `Yo yo ${name} - welcome to Encore!`;
     };

-We'll use jQuery to print this message on the page.
+We will use jQuery to print this message on the page.
 Install it via:

 .. code-block:: terminal